Evolution of Environmental Extremes

 Environmental Physiology at the University of Brighton from the Beginning

 Environmental Physiology has been an important feature within the broader discipline of Sport and Exercise Science at the University of Brighton for over 25 years, with activities of academic, research and consultancy priority.
-However, the presence of environmental physiology when we were Brighton Polytechnic and before that, the Chelsea College of Physical Education dates back some 50 years to the 1968 Olympics!
-From the early days to when we became the Chelsea School of Sport and now the School of Sport and Service Management within the University of Brighton, there has been a strong commitment to study environmental extremes, which has enabled thousands of students to learn and reap the benefits from this exciting and rewarding, if not challenging, field.
+However, the presence of environmental physiology when we were Brighton Polytechnic and before that, the Chelsea College of Physical Education dates back over 50 years to the 1968 Olympics!
+From the early days of the Chelsea School of Human Movement (which had moved from London in 1949) to when we were Chelsea School of Physical Education, Sports Science, Dance and Leisure, then Chelsea School of Sport and onwards to the School of Sport and Service Management before finally where we are now…the School of Sport and Health Sciences within the University of Brighton, there has been a strong commitment to study environmental extremes, which has enabled thousands of students to learn and reap the benefits from this exciting and rewarding, if not challenging field.
 Further, a considerable body of research now exists allied to environmental extremes that has been borne out of a long-lasting existence.
 As we know, a journey of a thousand miles (or students) begins with a single step!
 So this summary below is a whistle-stop tour through the evolution of environmental physiology that has led to the Environmental Extremes Lab at the University of Brighton as it is today.

-The Welkin buildings below photographed in 1976 used to house registry, finance and student services (including the doctor, nurse and physiotherapist) in the left part of the building (now Welkin House) on the ground and first floor.
-On the top floor (where our research students are now housed) was the private accommodation for the Principal of Chelsea College of Physical Education, Miss Bambara until 1976.
-In the right part of the building (now entirely the Welkin Laboratories) alongside the laboratories on the first floor, a library took over the ground floor serving the Chelsea College of Physical Education students.
+The Welkin buildings below photographed in 1976 still used to house registry, finance and student services (including the doctor, nurse and physiotherapist) in the left part of the building (now Welkin House) on the ground and first floor.
+On the top floor (where our research students are now housed) was still the private accommodation for the Principal of Chelsea College of Physical Education, Miss Audrey Bambara until 1976 when Chelsea College of Physical Education merged with other educational institutions in Eastbourne.
+In the right part of the building (now entirely the Welkin Laboratories) alongside the laboratories on the first floor, by 1976 a library had taken over the entire ground floor serving the Chelsea College of Physical Education students.

 However, when the Chelsea College of Physical Education merged with Eastbourne College of Education and Seaford College in 1976 becoming the East Sussex College of Higher Education, the library needed to expand to accommodate more students (Queenwood library served one part of the campus and the Welkin library the other part).
 With the need for more space for the campus library, in the early 1980s the sport science laboratories and the academic staff were rehoused to two other university buildings, Bishop Carey and Sunnymead some 400 m away, allowing the library to take over the entire Welkin Laboratory building.